cdwat/Star/PRIVACY.md

 We may provide links to online services that we do not own or operate.
 These services fall outside of this Privacy Policy and we have no control over the data they collect.
 For example, if you click on a link to connect your STAR account to an eBay account, you may be taken to eBay's website.
 Once on a third-party site, your data may be collected by others.
 We encourage you to read the privacy policies of such services before using them.

-14․ International Data Transfers and Certain User Rights.
+14․ International Data Transfers and Certain User Rights
 ================

 14․1 Location of Data